AndreaBe99/computer-vision-project/README.md

 - The second Task has the objective of correcting the posture of MTB cyclists during descents on rough Trails, in fact given an input side image of the cyclist traveling downhill, the program identifies the wheels of the bicycle and the Key Points of the cyclist to calculate if the center of gravity of the latter is located inside the two wheels.
 This is because if the center of gravity is too far back, grip on the front will be lost, while if it is too far forward, the cyclist could fall forward if he encounters an obstacle such as a stone or a root.

+## Links

+### Video Demo

+You can find a video demo of the website and its features at the following link [Computer-Vision-Project-Demo](https://drive.google.com/file/d/1J7gnb28WYn2_3yd_EOr60DnTgjQXTEmx/view?usp=sharing).

+### Web Site

+You can also visit the site at the following link [cv-website](https://cv-website-dgquvaq5aq-ue.a.run.app/).

+### Slides

+It is possible to find the slides of the presentation of the project at the following link [Computer Vision Slides](https://docs.google.com/presentation/d/1EyEG7qIevNA8es4BO4-PQPoszGo3Drr9zkRvOMwjQz8/edit?usp=sharing).

 ## OpenPose vs MediaPipe

 For the project I didn't use OpenPose, but MediaPipe mainly for two reasons: